White-Label-AV/qsys-deploy-vscode/README.md

 - Use `Ctrl+Alt+Q` for quick deployment to development targets
 - Use `Ctrl+Alt+Shift+D` to deploy to all configured targets at once
-- Enable per-script auto-deploy with `autoDeployOnSave: true` in script configuration

 ### Backward Compatibility